 In order to accomplish at least a 5 meter accuracy, a line of more than five meters cannot be drawn within the triangulated area of error .
 This area of error will be determined by α1, α2, and α3 (Figure 1) which resemble the angle of arrival error from receiver 1, 2, and 3 respectively. α1, α2, and α3 will be determined by phase difference errors from a transmitting RF signal to multiple antennas.
 Sources of AOA error are further discussed in the technical section of this proposal, and simulations have been planned to find algorithms that can make additional steps in minimizing this error.

-Last, but not least we have devised a system that is composed of cost-effective, off-the-shelf components.
+Fourth, we have devised a system that is composed of cost-effective, off-the-shelf components.
 This is done to make this setup more reproducible in future works and more accessible to ecological hobbyists/researchers.

 IV.
 Technical Approach